haroonmaqbool/Movie-Management-System/README.md

   - Effortlessly filter and sort search results for enhanced convenience.

 - **Add/Edit/Delete Movies**:
+  - Only admin users can add, delete, and edit movie database entries.
   - Easily add new movies to the database.
   - Edit and update existing movie details as needed.
   - Delete movies from the database with a simple click.